fkeck/phylosignal/README.md

 ## Install

-To install the package you can use devtools:
+To install the package you can use remotes:

-    devtools::install_github("fkeck/phylosignal")
+    remotes::install_github("fkeck/phylosignal")

 ## Getting started
 A quick overview of the package [link](http://www.francoiskeck.fr/phylosignal/demo_general.html)